 Desert Horse Inn: Our full report

-The Desert Horse Inn is beautifully decorated with natural materials from the surrounding areas.
-These range from seed pods from the camelthorn trees, to ostrich eggs, feathers and various other natural artifacts.
-Next to the doorway leading from the bar area to the guests toilets is a carved out tree trunk serving as a wine stand.
+The two-storey main building at the Desert Horse Inn, built entirely of wood, houses the reception, lounge and curio shop on the lower floor.
+The whole place is beautifully decorated with natural materials from the surrounding area, from camelthorn seedpods to ostrich eggs, feathers and other natural artefacts.
+Next to the doorway leading from the bar area to the guest toilets there’s even a carved tree trunk serving as a wine stand.

 Food & drink